awsdocs/amazon-aurora-user-guide/doc_source/aurora-multi-master.md

  The underlying storage for Aurora multi\-master clusters is similar to storage for single\-master clusters\.
 Your data is still stored in a highly reliable, shared storage volume that grows automatically\.
 The core difference lies in the number and type of DB instances\.
 In multi\-master clusters, there are *N* read/write nodes\.
 Currently, the maximum for *N* is 4\.

  Multi\-master clusters have no dedicated read\-only nodes\.
 Thus, the Aurora procedures and guidelines about Aurora Replicas don't apply to multi\-master clusters\.
-You can temporarily make a DB instance read\-only to place read and write workloads on different DB instances\.
+You can temporarily make a DB instance read\-only to place write workloads on different DB instances\.
 To do so, see [Using instance read\-only mode](#using-instance-read-only-mode)\.

  Multi\-master cluster nodes are connected using low\-latency and low\-lag Aurora replication\.
 Multi\-master clusters use all\-to\-all peer\-to\-peer replication\.
 Replication works directly between writers\.
 Every writer replicates its changes to all other writers\.